Postcards from Buster

-Postcards from Buster is an American animated children's television series that originally aired on PBS.
+Postcards from Buster is an animated children's television series that originally aired on PBS.
 It is a spin-off of the Arthur TV series.
 The show features Buster Baxter, an 8-year-old anthropomorphic rabbit and Arthur's best friend.
 The television series was created by Cookie Jar Group (now known as WildBrain), WGBH Boston, and Marc Brown Studios.

 A backdoor pilot episode for the series, also titled "Postcards from Buster," originally aired as part of Arthurs eighth season on December 22, 2003.
 The official series aired on PBS Kids Go! from October 11, 2004, to February 20, 2012.
-The series went on a 3 years hiatus between November 2008 and February 2012.
+The series went on a 3–year hiatus between November 2008 and February 2012.

 In Arthur, it is already established that Buster's parents had divorced, and his father is a pilot.
 This spin-off series revolves around Buster's travels with his father, Bo Baxter.
 Arthur Read and many other characters from Arthur make cameo appearances in this series, with many episodes featuring an Arthur character playing a minor role.

 Premise

-Postcards from Buster featured Buster travelling to various locations across North America.
-Episodes primarily took place in the United States, but also featured destinations in the Caribbean, Mexico, Canada, and many other places.
+Postcards from Buster featured Buster travelling to various locations across North, Central, South America and Europe.
+Episodes primarily took place in the United States, but also featured many destinations in the Caribbean, Mexico, Canada, Cuba, the Dominican Republic, Brazil, Italy, and many other places.
 Buster is accompanied by his father, who is a pilot for a band of musicians.
 In each episode, Buster meets children in the location who introduce him to their real-life families and provide insights into global culture.

 The sequences featuring Buster are animated, while the segments showcasing the children are live-action, presented from the perspective of Buster's video camcorder.
 After each location, Buster sends his friend Arthur a "video postcard" tape, providing a summary of his experiences and the people he has met in that specific location.

 The series aimed to showcase multicultural and diverse families, including a Muslim family in Illinois, a Mormon family in Utah, and a Mestizo family in Texas, among others.